You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 Months of entry

-- The opportunity to study in an internationally diverse postgraduate community
+- the opportunity to study in an internationally diverse postgraduate community

-- An enthusiastic and approachable teaching team who are internationally renowned experts in their research fields
+- an enthusiastic and approachable teaching team

-- Insight into contemporary international relations and the dimensions of political interactions.
+- insight into contemporary international relations and the dimensions of political interactions

 Qualification and course duration